 To avoid suspicion they packed up a small bag of things for a day trip: a few items of clothing and some toiletries.
 They planned to return soon and left everything else behind, including the Trebević recipe.
 Valentina and Radomir never returned to their home.

 Ultimately all of their family and most of their friends had to leave Sarajevo, each of them starting new lives scattered all over the world.
-Val and Rad eventually chose Canada as their new home.
+Val and Rad eventually chose Canada as their new home where they raised their two beautiful daughters.

 In the early 90′s it was difficult to find and reconnect with old friends.
 The web and email were very new and social networking was unheard of.
 While Val embraced life in her new homeland, she missed her friends and worked hard to track them down.
 Some of them had settled in parts of Europe, while others were scattered as far away as Australia and New Zealand.